przybysz231/JsonHandler/README.md

 Endpoints:
 selecting a book by its ISBN number (returns 404 when there's no book with specified ISBN number) localhost:8080/api/book/{isbn}

-selecting books by category (returns 404 when there's no book for selected category) localhost:8080/api/book/{categoryName}/books
+selecting books by category (returns empty list when there's no book for selected category) localhost:8080/api/book/{categoryName}/books

 ratings for all the authors in descending order localhost:8080/api/rating
 ******